February 25–27, 2010 North American blizzard

-The February 25–27, 2010 North American blizzard (also known as the "Snowicane") was a winter storm and severe weather event that occurred in the Mid-Atlantic and New England regions of the United States between February 24–26, 2010.
+The February 25–27, 2010 North American blizzard (also known as the "Snowicane") was a winter storm and severe weather event that occurred in the Mid-Atlantic and New England regions of the United States between February 24 and 26, 2010.
 The storm dropped its heaviest snow of 12 to 24 in (locally as much as 36 in) across a wide area of interior New England, New York, and Pennsylvania.
 The storm also brought flooding rains to coastal sections of New England, with some areas experiencing as much as 4 in.
-Aside from precipitation, the Nor'easter brought hurricane-force sustained winds to coastal New England.
+Aside from precipitation, the nor'easter brought hurricane-force sustained winds to coastal New England.

 This storm was a complex combination of multiple systems, including an upper air low from the northern Great Plains states, and a surface low from the Gulf Coast states.
 As the surface low tracked northeast from the coast of North Carolina, the upper air low transferred its energy to it, eventually enabling the new storm to undergo rapid intensification near the shore of eastern Long Island.
 A strong blocking regime of high pressure over the Canadian Maritime provinces prevented the storm system from exiting to the east.
 This resulted in a cutoff low (not influenced by the predominant jet stream currents), which took a highly unusual track, retrograding west into New York state before looping back out to sea.